Choosing a language to learn may not seem like a strategic move.

 Learning an extra language or two will definitely give you a leg up in business, travel and even your day-to-day life.
 And looking into languages to learn aside from Spanish will give you a chance to weigh the advantages of each.

-So, out of the whole vast linguistic landscape, here are six of the best languages to add on top of your English and Spanish—or just to learn based on their own merits.
+So, if you’re asking yourself, “what language should I learn?” out of the whole vast linguistic landscape, here are six of the best languages to add on top of your English and Spanish—or just to learn based on their own merits.

 Your Move: 6 of the Best Languages to Learn After Spanish

 The languages below are highlighted for their overall usefulness but also for how they can benefit those who are learning or who have already learned Spanish.